ocaml-explore/explore/content/workflows/incorporating-non-ocaml-code-into-your-project/index.md

 - : bool = true
 ```

 Variants with non-constant constructors are heap allocated as blocks (only the non-constant ones).
-Blocks in the heap start with a one-word header, either 32 or 64-bit depending on thearchitecture, which contains information about the length of the value (22 or 54 bits), 2 bits for a colour which is used in garbage collection and 8 bits for a multi-purpose tag byte to indicate what the block is.
+Blocks in the heap start with a one-word header, either 32 or 64-bit depending on the architecture, which contains information about the length of the value (22 or 54 bits), 2 bits for a colour which is used in garbage collection and 8 bits for a multi-purpose tag byte to indicate what the block is.
 The type unsafe `Obj` module lets you inspect the runtime information of values.

 ```ocaml env=types
 # Obj.tag (Obj.repr Car)